Zillow-Project-JG-DN/clustering-project-jgdn/README.md

 # classification-project

-The repository contains the files for Daniel Northcutt and Jared Godar's Codeup project on clustering and modeling of zillo real estate data to predict error estimates
+The repository contains the files for Daniel Northcutt and Jared Godar's Codeup project on clustering and modeling of zillow real estate data to predict error estimates

 ---